Reproductive Needs for the Cancer Patient

 Some of the more common services or procedures used to treat cancer-related infertility are:

+Some patients experience premature menopause after cancer therapy.
 Penn Fertility Care has ongoing programs to counsel and advise patients regarding their specific hormonal needs.
-Efforts to provide ovarian or egg preservation are under research protocols.

 During the initial consultation with a Penn Fertility Care physician, patients have ample opportunity to discuss their options and concerns regarding the effects of the cancer and the treatments available for the preservation of their sperm or reproductive organs.
 In general, it is possible to schedule sperm analysis and freezing the same day of the consultation.